Constanza

 Not like this.

-Before she could step away, someone banged on the door.
+Before she could step away, someone started banging on the bedroom door.

 “Melanie!” a voice screamed from the other side.
 “Open this fucking door!”

-“You gotta get in the closet,” she whispered, frantic.
+“You gotta get in the closet,” she whispered frantically.

 “What?!”

-But Mel didn’t wait.
-She shoved Constanza backward and closed the closet door just as the bedroom door flew open.
+The closet door slammed shut just as the bedroom door burst open.

-A girl stormed in.
-“What young bitch are you messing with now?!”
+“What young bitch are you messing with now?!” a girl shouted.

-“Jess saw you bring someone up here.
+“Jess saw you over at the dorms!
 Stop fucking lying!”

 “Chill out!
 Stop hitting me!”
 Mel shouted.